onemtc/wth-fork/045-InfraAsCode-Bicep/Student/Bicep-Challenge-04.md

 The goals for this challenge are to understand how to handle secret values, eg **Don't encode secrets in your code!**

 So far, the only parameters you have passed into your template have been related to storage accounts.
-In the next challenge you will deploy a VM which will require you to pass in a password for the VM's admin account.
+In a later challenge, you will deploy resources requiring secret credentials as parameters.
 It is an **ANTI-pattern** to put a secret value such as a password in plain text in a parameter file!
 NEVER do this!

 It is a BEST practice to store secret values (such as passwords) in the Azure Key Vault service.
-We have provided you with a script that can create a Key Vault for you, and prompt you to enter the secret value (password) you want to store in the vault.

 ## Description